Deep Regression on Manifolds: A 3D Rotation Case Study: Experiments

-where $\mathcal{S}$ represents the surface of the object\footnote{described as a triangular mesh in practice.}, expressed in a coordinate system centered on its centroid, $S$ its area and where $d$ is a normalizing factor corresponding to the diameter of the object.
-Br\'egier \etal~\cite{bregier_defining_2018} showed that the loss \eqref{eq:object_loss} admits a closed-form solution $\| (\bm{R} - \bm{R}^*) \bm{\Lambda} \|_F^2$, where $\bm{\Lambda}$ is a symmetric positive matrix depending on object geometry.
-We perform a basic hyperparameter tuning by running for each variant two trainings of 30 epochs with learning rates of 0.1 and 1.0 (respectively of 0.1 and 0.01 for \emph{Matrix/Procrustes} and \emph{Matrix/Gram-Schmidt}) using SGD optimizer, and perform validation after each epoch to select the version to evaluate.
-At test time, we report the normalized RMS pairwise distance of object points (\ie the square root of the loss), averaged across test examples.
+where $\mathcal{S}$ represents the surface of the object expressed in a coordinate system centered on its centroid, $S$ its area and where $d$ is a normalizing factor corresponding to the diameter of the object.
+We showed in~\cite{bregier_defining_2018} that this loss function admits a closed-form solution $\| (\bm{R} - \bm{R}^*) \bm{\Lambda} \|_F^2$, where $\bm{\Lambda}$ is a symmetric positive matrix depending on the object.
+We train the network for 30 epochs using SGD and perform hyperparameters search on the validation set (see supp. mat. for details).
+At test time, we report the mean RMS error regarding the position of the surface points.

-\paragraph{Results} Experimental results are summarized in table~\ref{tab:object_results}. \emph{Procrustes} and \emph{6D} mappings achieve better results than $\emph{quaternion}$ and $\emph{rotation-vector}$ ones, and \emph{Procrustes} outperforms \emph{6D} for most objects.
+\paragraph{Results} The results are summarized in table~\ref{tab:object_results}.
+The \emph{Procrustes} and \emph{6D} mappings achieve better results than the \emph{quaternion} and \emph{rotation vector} ones, and \emph{Procrustes} outperforms \emph{6D} for most objects.
 Training to regress an arbitrary $3 \times 3$ matrix without special orthonormality constraints leads to worse performances at test time, but Procrustes orthonormalization still outperforms Gram-Schmidt in this scenario.